Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 • Delayed speech or movement

-Health complications can be avoided through early diagnosis.
+Health complications may be prevented through early diagnosis and treatment.

 Physical Activity for Kids